vesterheim/gold-medalist-portfolio/_artists/jahn--charles.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 As a high school student, I worked a lot with woodworking projects, but did not try woodcarving until 1985.
-At that time, I took a one-week carving class with Ivan Whillock of Faribault.
+At that time, I took a one-week carving class with Ivan Whillock of Faribault, Minnesota.
 It was so enjoyable that I was soon off and running as a woodcarver.
-Acanthus carving was unknown to me until I saw it at Vesterheim Museum and their Folk Arts Exhibition.
+Acanthus carving was unknown to me until I saw it at Vesterheim Museum and their folk-art exhibition.
 It was so beautiful that I had to learn this style of carving.

-I have taken classes in Norwegian Acanthus carving from Knute Arnesen, Rolf Sogge, Rolf Taraldset, Grete Rudningen, and Hans Sandom.
+I have taken classes in Norwegian acanthus carving from Knute Arnesen, Rolf Sogge, Rolf Taraldset, Grete Rudningen, and Hans Sandom.
 I received a Minnesota State Arts Board Grant with Hans Sandom, which was very helpful to me.
-I owe much of my success to Hans, as he is a great carver and teacher.
+I owe much of my success to Hans—he is a great carver and teacher.

 Although I am not of Norwegian ancestry, their culture and art was all around me as a young person, as I was raised in a community with many Norwegian people and many of my friends were "Norwegian."
-Also, I married a lady of Swedish descent who was and still is very interested in rosemaling, knitting, and sewing: everything Scandinavian, you might say.
+Also, I married a lady of Swedish descent, who was and still is very interested in rosemaling, knitting, and sewing: everything Scandinavian, you might say.

-I consider Norwegian acanthus carving to be a great art form and I am very proud to have received a gold medal from Vesterheim in this carving discipline.
+I consider Norwegian acanthus carving to be a great art form and I am very proud to have received a Gold Mdal from Vesterheim in this carving discipline.

 - Charles Jahn, 2008